for Norristown District Judge

 Todd is: Competent in the Law; Compassionate for everyone; and Committed to doing what’s right!

-As a Norristown home-owner, living and raising his family here in our town for the past 15 years, Todd firmly believes we deserve to have a district judge who follows the rules of judicial conduct and treats all people fairly.
+As a Norristown home-owner, living and raising his family here in our town for the past 18 years, Todd firmly believes we deserve to have a district judge who can be counted on to follow the rules of judicial conduct and treat all people fairly.
 He says that’s exactly what we should expect from him.
 District judge is a position of public trust, paid for by public funds.
 It’s the judge’s responsibility to ensure that the people get exactly what they’re paying for, and nothing less.
-Basic fairness and following the rules that are in place to protect and ensure fairness are the bare minimum of what we should expect in a district judge.
+Basic fairness and following the rules to protect and ensure fairness are the bare minimum of what we should expect in a district judge.
 Todd is committed to providing that and then some.
 He is also committed to showing mercy whenever possible, without compromising the safety of our community.
+He is committed to upholding the constitution’s prohibition against excessive bail and supporting modern-day efforts in restorative justice.
 He strives to live by the motto: “do justice, love mercy, walk humbly.”

 EDUCATION AND CREDENTIALS